jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 **We tolerate non-deterministic humans; however, we become uncomfortable with non-deterministic AI.**

-When autonomous systems fail, we often view it as a technological failure, such as with self-driving vehicles.
+When autonomous systems fail, we often view it as a technological failure, such as when self-driving vehicles are involved in a fatality spawning outrage.
 When humans fail, we often call it an unfortunate or tragic accident.

 We demand perfection from technology in ways we rarely demand from ourselves.